 Hazard reduction is about minimising the damage a bushfire could cause by reducing or removing fuel sources before it starts.
 It also involves creating space for people to work in the event of a fire.
 This can be done through hand-clearing (such as raking leaves, clearing out gutters) or mechanical clearing (mowing, slashing) and burning.
 You can carry out certain types of hazard reduction yourself.
 Read more about hazard reduction.

-Each year the bushfire hazard map, Bushfire Prone Land Map - 737 KB, bushland fire history maps, and plans for hazard reduction are produced and updated.
+Each year the bushfire hazard map, Bushfire Prone Land Map, bushland fire history maps, and plans for hazard reduction are produced and updated.
 Council also submits a Fire Fuel Reduction Works Plan to the local Bushfire Management Committee.
 However due to the importance of weather conditions the timing of burns cannot be guaranteed to any particular date.

 Who carries out burns?